Rectilinear locomotion: Uses of rectilinear locomotion

-This method of locomotion is extremely slow (between 0.01–0.06 m/s), but is also almost noiseless and very hard to detect, making it the mode of choice for many species when stalking prey.
+This method of locomotion is extremely slow (between 0.01–0.06 m/s), but is almost silent and very hard to detect, making it the mode of choice for many species when stalking prey.
 It is primarily used when the space being traversed is too constricting to allow for other forms of movement.
 When climbing, snakes will often use rectilinear locomotion in conjunction with concertina movements to exploit terrain features such as interstices in the surfaces they are climbing.

 Rectilinear locomotion may also be useful after snakes eat.
 Snakes have more difficulty bending their spines after consuming large prey, and rectilinear movement requires less flexing of the spine than other locomotion types.

 In robotics

 The development of rectilinear movement in robotics is centered around the development of snakelike robots, which have significant advantages over robots with wheeled or bipedal locomotion.
 The primary advantage in the creation of a serpentine robot is that the robot is often capable of traversing rough, muddy, and complex terrain that is often prohibitive to wheeled robots.
 Secondly, due to the mechanisms responsible for rectilinear and other forms of serpentine locomotion, the robots tend to have repetitive motor elements, which makes the entire robot relatively robust to mechanical failure.